 We are delighted that such a splendid venue, in a lovely rural setting, is available for use by local residents and non-residents; all are welcome.
 It can be hired for meetings, classes, children’s parties, wedding receptions, ceilidhs and many other recreational or leisure pursuits.
 It is a vital part of the community – a venue bringing social events for everyone to enjoy.

-If you are interested in hiring the hall basic details can be found within these pages, including a number of photos.
+If you are interested in hiring the hall details can be found within these pages, including a number of photos.
 However there is no substitute for coming to see the real thing, and perhaps spending a day in Garvald – one of East Lothian’s hidden gems.

 Garvald Village Hall Trust is a registered charity.